How Do Hot Water Heaters Work?

-If you’ve ever had the displeasure of having to take a cold shower, you understand the importance of keeping your hot water heater running optimally.
-These heaters turn the cold water that travels through your city’s pipes and into your home, into warm and hot water for bathing, washing dishes and laundry.
+If you’ve ever had the displeasure of taking a cold shower, you understand the importance of keeping your hot water heater running optimally.
+These heaters turn the cold water that travels through your city’s pipes and into your home into warm and hot water for bathing, washing dishes, and laundry.

 How Do Water Heaters Work, Exactly?

 To answer this question, we’ll have to talk about specific types of water heaters.
-There are actually quite a few on the market, including tankless models.
-But for this post, we are going to focus on the two most common found in homes in America, and those are traditional electric water heaters and gas water heaters.
+There are actually quite a few on the market, including tankless water heater models.
+But for this post, we will focus on the two most commonly found in homes in Denver, Colorado, and those are traditional electric water heaters and gas water heaters.

 Electric Water Heaters